cakephp/queue/README.md

 - `Processor::REQUEUE`: Use this constant when the message is not valid or could not be processed right now but we can try again later.
 The original message is removed from the queue but a copy is published to the queue again.

 The job _may_ also return a null value, which is interpreted as `Processor::ACK`.
 Failure to respond with a valid type will result in an interperted job failure and requeue of the job.

-Finally, the original message as well as the processed body are available via accessing the `JobData` object.

 ### Queue Jobs